-Since people can spread COVID-19 before they know they are sick, it is important to stay at least 6 feet away from others when possible, even if you—or they—do not have any symptoms.
-This physical distance is especially important to protect people who are at higher risk for severe illness from COVID-19.
+Since people can spread the SARS-CoV-2 virus before they know they are sick, it is important to stay at least 6 feet away from others when possible, even if you—or they—do not have any symptoms.
+This physical distance is especially important to protect people who are at higher risk for severe illness from developing COVID-19 disease.
 Ithaca College expects individuals to maintain 6 feet of distance from one another whenever possible, whether on or off campus.
 We have made changes to campus spaces to facilitate compliance by reducing density, increasing distance, and addressing traffic flow.

 For classes where 6 feet of physical distancing is not possible (e.g., hands-on labs), heightened personal protective equipment compliant with Centers for Disease Control and Prevention or Occupational Safety and Health Administration requirements will be provided.

 In Dining Areas

-Traditional dining areas will have reduced areas for people to sit and congregate, with more options being made available in different areas of campus including Emerson Suites.
+Traditional dining areas have reduced areas for people to sit and congregate, with more options being made available in different areas of campus including Emerson Suites.
 In addition, furniture and/or floors have markings congruent with physical distancing requirements.
 We ask that members of our campus community adhere to 6 foot physical distancing even if a visual marker is not available.

 In Meetings and Events

 Large gatherings and meetings will not be permitted.

 Meetings which typically would be held face-to-face should be held remotely whenever possible.
 If a face-to-face meeting must occur, participants must wear face coverings, maintain 6 feet of physical distance, and adhere to room diagrams and/or capacity, if applicable, and any floor markings.